• Home

 Other Considerations for CLAT Preparation

-Aside from choosing the right subject stream after 10th grade, there are several other important factors to consider when preparing for the CLAT exam.
+Aside from choosing the right subject stream after 10th grade, several other important factors must be considered when preparing for the CLAT exam.

 Here are a few additional tips that make all the difference when you are preparing for CLAT, regardless of your stream of choice: